powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 `network.xiidm`.

-Unlike in directory datasources, in archive datasources the method `listNames(String regex)` filters filenames only by the regex and not by the basename.
+Unlike in directory datasources, in archive datasources the method `listNames(String regex)` filters filenames only by the regex and not by the base name.

 ## Example